 It will create a fun floral motif which reminds of lavender and herbs!

-3. Woven wheel stitch poppies
+3. How to make woven wheel stitch poppies

 This stitch is most often used for stitching roses but let me show you an alternative way which is no less pretty!